Seven things to consider before you buy an EV charger

 As part of the mission to decarbonise, the UK government has banned the production of petrol and diesel cars and vans from 2030, and hybrid cars and vans by 2035.

-That’s just seven years left for the internal combustion engine.
+That’s just six years left for the internal combustion engine.

 The pace of change is…electric.